-This post is sponsored by Jennie-O. As always, all opinions and recipe are my own.
-Thanks for supporting the brands that support The Speckled Palate!
+This post is sponsored by Jennie-O. As always, all opinions and recipes are my own.

 Start the morning with Southwestern Breakfast Burrito Bowls!
 Breakfast doesn’t have to be boring… and a burrito bowl serves as a blast of flavor.
 This recipe balances its spice with the creaminess of cheese and avocado.
 Top spicy, yet creamy salsa grits with a flavorful sweet potato and black bean hash, Jennie-O All Natural Turkey Sausage and a fried egg.
 Finish the burrito bowl with avocado slices and a sprinkle of cheese.
 What a breakfast!

 Tennessee meets Louisiana meets Texas with a teeny tiny stop in Mississippi.